 The waiting period between giving notice and when a ceremony can take place is currently twenty eight clear days*.
-The certificates for marriage will be issued on the twenty ninth day after giving notice and are valid for twelve months.
-These certificates will usually be kept by the Registration Office local to where you intend to marry, prior to the ceremony.
+The schedule for marriage will be issued on the twenty ninth day after giving notice and is valid for twelve months from the date of your appointment.
+This schedule will usually be kept by the Registration Office local to where you intend to marry, prior to the ceremony.

 There are different rules if you want to get married or form a civil partnership in:

 More detailed information can be found on the GOV.uk website: